 Credit Cards Help You Build Credit

 A consumer with no credit history is a total risk to lenders.
-Think of what you’ll need down the road.
+Think of what you may want to purchase in the future.
 If you want to buy a house or a car, lenders will look into your credit history.

-About 35 percent of your credit score is calculated using your payment history.
+About 35% of your credit score is calculated using your payment history.
 Paying your credit card bills on time and in full every month raises your credit score and makes you a more appealing candidate for special offers and loan approval in the future.